 How Much Does a Bachelor of Computer Science Cost in New Zealand?

-For example, a bachelor’s degree in computer science from the University of Canterbury costs approximately NZD 39,900 per 120 points.
-Luckily, most universities offer scholarships and grants to eligible students, like those with excellent academic records.
+For example, a bachelor’s degree in computer science-related study from the University of Canterbury is listed at NZD 43,080 per 120 points for the 2026 Bachelor of Science international tuition fee.
+Auckland University of Technology lists the Bachelor of Computer and Information Sciences international fee at NZD 42,621.60 per 120 points.
+Luckily, most universities offer scholarships and grants to eligible students, including those with excellent academic records.

 We hope this article on the best universities for computer science in New Zealand was helpful.
 Make sure also to check out our Study in New Zealand Page and the Available Programs for International Students for more information about studying abroad!